A day of Vintage Shopping in London

 4th Stop: OMINOS

 As you might have read in my other blog post, 3 Favorite Vintage Stores in London, Onimos was my all-time favorite vintage store.
 The vibe was lovely and had such great pieces from '70s to the early 2000s.
 There was denim, accessories, vintage graphics, fun socks, and all your favorite go-to pieces.
-If you are ever in London, I HIGHLY recommend going.
-They play great throwbacks and every time I went to the store it smelled... amazing.
+If you are ever in London, I highly recommend going.
+They play great throwbacks, the owner is such a doll, and every time I went to the store it smelled amazing.

 Bottom Line: Great prices, even better pieces, lovely vibe.
 Other vintage shops should learn from here.